 - Collapsible Equipment: Look for foldup benches, compact bikes, or resistance bands over bulky machines.
 These tuck away fast and keep your living space feeling open.

 Once your setup is going, it’s really important to keep things organized.
 Clutter makes even a big room feel tiny, and it’s easy to get discouraged if your gear is just scattered everywhere.
-Here’s what I do to keep a micro gym functional and motivating:
+Here’s what I would do to keep a micro gym functional and motivating:

 - Have a home for everything: Shelves, baskets, or bins keep things quick to grab and easy to hide away.
 Small rolling carts can also work wonders for equipment storage and mobility.